dexC166/dex-real-time-messenger/README.md

 ## 🛠️ Tech Stack

+This section lists the core technologies used in the project.

 | Layer / Purpose        | Technology                             |
 | ---------------------- | -------------------------------------- |
 | **Framework**          | Next.js 14 (App Router) + React        |